scando1993/thingsboard.github.io/products/thingsboard-pe/eula.md

 ---
 layout: plain
-title: ThingsBoard Professional Edition EULA
+title: Pacificsoft Professional Edition EULA
-description: ThingsBoard Professional Edition End User License Agreement
+description: Pacificsoft Professional Edition End User License Agreement

 ---

 <br />
 <p style="text-align: center; font-size: 1.5em; font-weight: bold;">END USER LICENSE AGREEMENT</p>

-PLEASE, READ THIS END USER LICENSE AGREEMENT (“AGREEMENT”) VERY CAREFULLY BEFORE CLICKING AN “I AGREE” BUTTON, DOWNLOADING OR USING THINGSBOARD PROFESSIONAL EDITION IOT PLATFORM.
+PLEASE, READ THIS END USER LICENSE AGREEMENT (“AGREEMENT”) VERY CAREFULLY BEFORE CLICKING AN “I AGREE” BUTTON, DOWNLOADING OR USING Pacificsoft PROFESSIONAL EDITION IOT PLATFORM.
 IF YOU DO NOT AGREE TO THIS AGREEMENT, PLEASE DO NOT USE THE SOFTWARE

 **WHEREAS**, the Licensor has developed the Software and is the owner of this Software;